 The Trustee has considered how financially material considerations (including environmental, social and governance ('ESG') factors such as climate change) should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.
-The Trustee considers that the appropriate time horizon to be more than 15 years.
+The Trustee considers that the appropriate time horizon to be roughly 10 years.